 – The Yontifs and How to Live Them

 As I read this book, it seemed like all I had learned about Judaism fell into place, and the sacred days offered a more profound perspective.

 In the conflict between my Jewish aspirations and reality, I struggle as I wander the Way to the goal offered by the Torah, the universal redemption.

-The titles are based on YIVO’s list of Yiddish names for the holy days, (with the exception of Yom Hashoah.)
+The titles are based on YIVO’s list of Yiddish names for the holy days, (with the exceptions of Yom haShoah and Yom ha’Atzmaut.)
 Given that all the names are originally Hebrew, the difference is mostly a matter of emphasizing different syllables.
 I miss hearing these disappearing sounds at the times of the various yontifs and observances.

 Yom Kippur – the Day of Atonement.
 White is the color of this day of vulnerability, judgment, and God’s grace.
 It shows best in contrast to black.
 Although there is no black in the synagogue, I imagine the Book of Life, the scale, and the gates in this dark color.
-I am not so comfortable with the contrast between the two as they place every shape and emotion into a sharp focus.
+I feel slightly uncomfortable with the contrast between the two as they place every shape and emotion into a sharp focus.